microsoft/ApplicationInsights-dotnet/Readme.md

 ## Building
 From Visual Studio 2015
 ```
-devenv ApplicationInsights.AspNet.sln
+devenv ApplicationInsights.AspNetCore.sln
 ```

-From Visual Studio 2015 Developer Command Prompt.
+From Visual Studio 2015 Developer Command Prompt: Navigate to the source project folder and use the following commands to build the project:

 ```
-msbuild ApplicationInsights.AspNet.sln
+dotnet restore &REM Restores the dependency packages
+dotnet build &REM Builds the project
 ```
 - If you get NPM package restore errors, make sure Node and NPM are added to PATH.
 - If you get Bower pacakge restore errors, make sure Git is added to PATH.
-- If you get Dnu package restore errors, make sure [Dnx is installed](https://github.com/dotnet/coreclr/blob/master/Documentation/get-dotnetcore-dnx-windows.md) or open the solution in Visual Studio 2015, which will take care of this.
+- If you get dotnet package restore errors, make sure [.NET CLI is installed](https://github.com/dotnet/cli/blob/rel/1.0.0/Documentation/cli-installation-scenarios.md) and the nuget feeds are up to date.

 ## Branches
 - We follow the [Git Flow](http://nvie.com/posts/a-successful-git-branching-model) model.
-- [master](https://github.com/Microsoft/ApplicationInsights-aspnet5/tree/master) has the _latest_ version released on [NuGet.org](https://www.nuget.org/packages/Microsoft.ApplicationInsights.AspNet).
+- [master](https://github.com/Microsoft/ApplicationInsights-aspnetcore/tree/master) has the _latest_ version released on [NuGet.org](https://www.nuget.org/packages/Microsoft.ApplicationInsights.AspNetCore).
-- [develop](https://github.com/Microsoft/ApplicationInsights-aspnet5/tree/develop) has the code for the _next_ release.
+- [develop](https://github.com/Microsoft/ApplicationInsights-aspnetcore/tree/develop) has the code for the _next_ release.

 Running and writing tests
 -------------------------